Demographics of Tesla Model 3 owners: average income

 Tesla Model 3 ownership by state

-The state with the least amount of Tesla Model 3s is Michigan.
+The state with the least amount of Tesla Model 3 registrations is Michigan.
 It is preceded by Alaska, North Dakota, Wyoming and South Dakota.

-At first glance, Model 3s don’t look as popular in the colder states.
+At first glance, the Model 3 doesn’t look as popular in the colder states.
 On the other hand, Wisconsin and Minnesota are right in the middle for popularity.

 55% of Tesla Model 3 owners live in the wealthiest 10% of ZIP codes in the United States.